lribeirodev/AEM-Rules-for-SonarQube/README.md

 # License

-Copyright 2015-2016 Wunderman Thompson Technology
+Copyright 2015-2024 VML

 Licensed under the Apache License, Version 2.0

 # Commercial Support

 Technical support can be made available if needed.
-Please [contact us](mailto:labs-support@cognifide.com) for more details.
+Please [contact us](mailto:labs-support@wundermanthompson.com) for more details.

 We can: